KQM-git/TCL/docs/evidence/equipment/artifacts.md

 4 set Thundering Fury has 2 effects

-* +40% reaction damage to Superconduct, Overload, and Electro-charged
+* +40% reaction damage to Superconduct, Overload, and Electro-Charged
 * Triggering such effects decreases Elemental Skill CD by 1s.
 Can only occur once every 0.8s.

 **Theory**